eagronin/mushroom-classification-prepare/README.md

 Maximum fraction of '1'-s across all attributes: 0.97538
 ```

 Next, we partition the data into training and test sets and reduce the dimensionality of the feature space from 113 attributes to two principal components.
-The plot of the target as a function of the principal componets for the training data is presented in the [Results](https://eagronin.github.io/mushroom-classification-report) section.
+The plot of the target as a function of the principal components for the training data is presented in the [Results](https://eagronin.github.io/mushroom-classification-report) section.

 It is important to note that scaling of features is not necessary in this analysis, because all the features are dummy variables that take values of either 0 or 1.